paazmaya/eslint-config-paazmaya/README.md

 ## Version history

 * `v7.1.0` (2020-06-)
+  - Get new rules up to ESLint `v7.1.0`, total of one new rule
   - Run tests also against Node.js version 14.
 Now versions 10, 12, and 14 of Node.js are covered at Travis CI
 * `v7.0.0` (2020-05-15)
   - Get new rules up to ESLint `v7.0.0`, total of 11 new rules